w11k/diff-patch-sync/README.md

 ![DiffPatchSyncClient Implementation Sequence Diagram](assets/images/diff-patch-sync-implementation-client.png "DiffPatchSyncClient Implementation Sequence Diagram")

-- The **server** implementation of the algorithm can be seen in the sequence diagram below:
+- Compared to the client, the **server** implementation is stateless.
+The following sequence diagram shows in which sequence the algorithm loads, synchronizes and persists the data from the database after the HTTP request has arrived.

 ![DiffPatchSyncServer Implementation Sequence Diagram](assets/images/diff-patch-sync-implementation-server.png "DiffPatchSyncServer Implementation Sequence Diagram")

 ## Data Model

-_The _ClientDoc_ and the _ServerDoc_ classes represents the data to be persisted respectively clientside and serverside:_
+The _ClientDoc_ and the _ServerDoc_ classes represents the data to be persisted respectively clientside and serverside:

 ![Implementation Data Model](assets/images/diff-patch-sync-data-model.png "Implementation Data Model")